 Biden says striking UAW workers deserve "fair share of the benefits they help create" for automakers

-President Biden on Friday addressed the decision by United Auto Workers to strike, as about 13,000 autoworkers walked off the job at midnight Friday.
+President Biden treaded carefully Friday as he addressed the decision by United Auto Workers to strike, after about 13,000 autoworkers walked off the job at midnight Friday.

 Mr. Biden, who considers himself the most pro-union president in modern history, said he's deploying two of his top administration officials to Detroit to assist with negotiations.
-Mr. Biden said Acting Labor Secretary Julie Su and senior adviser Gene Sperling are heading to Detroit to work with the UAW and the companies on an agreement.
+Acting Labor Secretary Julie Su and senior adviser Gene Sperling are heading to Detroit to work with the UAW and the companies on an agreement.
+Mr. Biden wants a resolution for UAW workers, but recognizes that a prolonged strike would be bad news for the U.S. economy ahead of an election year, senior White House and political correspondent Ed O'Keefe noted.

 "Let's be clear, no one wants a strike.
 I'll say it again — no one wants a strike," the president said during remarks in the Roosevelt Room, insisting workers deserve a "fair share of the benefits they help create for an enterprise."